Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 This capability enables you to enable or disable the automatic suction power increase when the robot detects that it has driven onto a carpet.

+## CarpetSensorModeControlCapability <a id="CarpetSensorModeControlCapability"></a>

+Some robots - usually those with advanced mopping capabilities - come with a dedicated sensor - usually ultrasonic - used to detect carpets.
+This capability allows you to select how the robot should deal with carpets detected during navigation.

+Depending on your robot, possible options can include
+- Ignore and just drive over it
+- Avoid
+- Lift the mop

+## CollisionAvoidantNavigationControlCapability <a id="CollisionAvoidantNavigationControlCapability"></a>

+Some robots and firmwares allow the user to tweak the robots navigation a little.
+As the name suggests, this capability provides a toggle that allows to select between less bumps into things or less risk of missed areas during cleaning.

 ## CombinedVirtualRestrictionsCapability <a id="CombinedVirtualRestrictionsCapability"></a>

 This capability enables you to configure Virtual Walls + Restricted Zones.